A Bloody Mary is an art form with an edgy yet appropriate name.

 - 6206 Maple St|(402) 934-9633

-Jake’s Cigars & Spirits is well known to most Nebraskans of drinking age.
-They pump in the hearts of downtown Benson and Lincoln amid curling blue cigar smoke and whiskey aromas, and that makes for a good time if you do not mind the smoke.
-And while it is hailed as the best cigar bar in the city for at least a decade, one of its most underrated aspects is its mean Bloody Mary.
+Jake’s Cigars & Spirits is well known to most Nebraskans of drinking age – the bars that pump in the hearts of downtown Benson and Lincoln amid curling blue cigar smoke and whiskey aromas.
+And while it gets hailed as the best cigar bar in the city for at least a decade, one of its most underrated aspects is its mean Bloody Mary.

-Here, the Bloody Marys tend to lean more heavily on the spicy side of life – and that most likely plays a significant role in why Omaha and Lincoln love and frequent this place for their Bloody Marys.
-Of course, each drink comes with all the regular fixings to offset the heat a little.
+Here, the Bloody Marys tend to lean more heavily on the spicy side of life – which most likely plays a significant role in its popularity – the heat pairs well with the cigars, evidently.
+Each drink features regular fixings to offset the heat a little.

-Ultimately, if you agree that a Bloody Mary is only as good as its mix and prefer yours spicy, this place should be on your list.
-And especially if you dig the film noir vibe because it oozes out of the walls at Jake’s Cigars & Spirits.
+Ultimately, if you agree that a Bloody Mary is only as good as its mix and prefer your drink spicy, this place should be on your list.
+And especially if you dig the film-noir vibe because it oozes out of the walls at Jake’s Cigars & Spirits.

 - 6301 Military Ave|(402) 553-3343

-Jerry’s Bar is a beloved neighborhood tavern nestled neatly outside the Benson Entertainment District that began under a different name in the 1950s.
-It has routinely appeared on the Best of the Big O list.
-Over time, Jerry’s has served its regulars well, and many have come to favor its signature yet evolving Bloody Mary.
+Jerry’s Bar is a homey neighborhood tavern nestled neatly outside the Benson Entertainment District that began under a different name in the 1950s.
+It has routinely appeared on the Best of the Big O list for serving regulars with remarkable service and rounds of its signature yet evolving Bloody Mary.

-The drink is genuinely impressive, fair priced, and goes down easy.
+The drink is genuinely impressive, fairly priced, and goes down easy.
 It arrives tall, delicious, and not too spicy, adorned with green fixings for your chewing pleasure in between sips and chugs.

-But there is also something ineffable about their Bloody Mary – perhaps it is because it partly (and rightly so) rests on the vitalizing aspects of its atmosphere.
+But there is also something ineffable about their Bloody Mary – perhaps the vitalizing aspects of its atmosphere.
 Drinking it down is pleasantly amplified by the walls or smiling faces of a friendly neighborhood bar.
 Maybe it is the pour or the mix.
-Either way, if you fancy Bloody Marys, you must check out Jerry’s to discover what the inter-generational, well-founded hype is all about.
+If you fancy Bloody Marys, you must venture to this neighborhood and discover what the inter-generational, well-founded hype is all about.

 Omaha Tap House

-A one part-restaurant, one part-bar that has increasingly made a name for itself over the last half-decade is the acclaimed Omaha Tap House.
-Both locations, downtown and out west, will blow your mind and warm your insides with a delicious Big O Bloody Mary.
+Part restaurant, part bar, one location that has increasingly made a name for itself over the last half-decade is the acclaimed Omaha Tap House.
+Both locations will blow your mind and warm your insides with a delicious Big O Bloody Mary.

-And the Big O Bloody Mary offers a great blend of smokey and intoxicating notes for visitors to experience as they eat and drink their way through this massive menu item whose name accurately depicts its size.
-Moreover, because everything from food to beverage is always on point, you can enjoy the best of both worlds: a slider and cheese curd on top of juicy olives and pickles.
+The Big O Bloody Mary offers a great blend of smoky and intoxicating notes for visitors to experience as they eat and drink through this massive menu item.
+You can enjoy the best of both worlds: a slider and cheese curd on top of juicy olives and pickles.

-And though the Omaha Tap House is a great place to dine after dark, it also features a delectable brunch arena, especially when one considers the all-day happy hour deals on Sunday, in tandem with a $6 Big O Bloody Mary until 2 pm.
+And though the Omaha Tap House is a great place to dine after dark, it also features a delectable brunch arena – especially with the all-day happy hour deals on Sunday, plus a $6 Big O Bloody Mary until 2 pm.
 That way, you can enjoy your Sunday morning thankful, inebriated, and cost-effective.